KNS00/TyDi/README.md

 To reproduce the results, clone the project and run:

-  ´docker build -t tydi_qa .´
+  docker build -t tydi_qa .

 followed by:

-  ´docker-compose up´
+  docker-compose up

 The project report was the original submission.
 Since then,the code has been restructured and changed to improve its clarity and organization.